etab12/OncoPlex/Data/README2.md

 You will find:

-- Positive, and negative labels for both pancancer and cancer-specific for model trainig.
-IntOGEN_driver that we exclude it from the specific cancer validation experiment.
-Finally, the negative_nondriver is consistent for both settings.
+- Positive, and negative labels.

 - Feature data (core_features.tsv).